Arthur-Alves-BR/mobiweb/README.md

 ## Migrations

-The integration with the SQL database and project migrations are managed by the [TypeORM] module (https://typeorm.io/).
+The integration with the SQL database and project migrations are managed by the [TypeORM](https://typeorm.io/) module.

 ```bash
 # Generate migration based on code entities